L7R7/gitlab-ci-build-statuses/README.md

 When I built this, I found out that the API is not always ideal for my needs.
 In my project, we're using jobs that are allowed to fail (e.g. because they require manual steps, or just run some checks that shouldn't break the pipeline).
 I'd like to make it clear on the status page if a pipeline was successful or if it ended with warnings.
-However, if a pipeline fails with warnings the status that is returned by the [List Project Pipelines](https://docs.gitlab.com/ee/api/pipelines.html#list-project-pipelines) Endpoint will be `success`.
+However, if a pipeline fails with warnings the status that is returned by the [List Project Pipelines](https://docs.gitlab.com/ee/api/pipelines.html#list-project-pipelines) endpoint will be `success`.
 To get the exact status, a request to the [Single Pipeline](https://docs.gitlab.com/ee/api/pipelines.html#get-a-single-pipeline) Endpoint is necessary for a pipeline that seems to be successful.
 There are two open issues that address this inconsistency in the API (see [here](https://gitlab.com/gitlab-org/gitlab/-/issues/323025) and [here](https://gitlab.com/gitlab-org/gitlab/-/issues/229137)).